 john galliano

-Magnificent Rare Fall 2000 John Galliano Deep Burgundy Red Silk Taffeta Corset Dress w Extended Panel
+Phenomenal Fall 2000 John Galliano Deep Oxblood Silk Taffeta Corset Dress w Sweeping Skirt Panel

 I Have a Question

-This magnificent dress is the silk version of the Fall 2000 Look 54 leather dress that Galliano sent down the runway for the final look of that show.
-This version was made in this stunning silk taffeta for the shops.
+This dress is the silk version of the Fall 2000 Look 54 leather dress that Galliano sent down the runway for the final look of that show.
+This version was made in this silk taffeta for the shops.
 It is very rare and wonderful piece of his history.
-This dress has the added modern provenance of being the actual dress worn by esteemed poet Rupi Kaur to the Vanity Fair and Elton John after parties for the 2024 Oscars.
-This is a magnificent rare and early Galliano that is one of the best I have seen.
-A truly incredible example of his early work.
+This dress has the added modern provenance of being the actual dress worn by poet Rupi Kaur to the Vanity Fair and Elton John after parties for the 2024 Oscars.
+Amal Clooney recently wore a longer black version on the Cannes red carpet.
+This is a rare and early Galliano that is one of the best I have seen.

-The dress is made from an iridescent silk taffeta in a deep ruby red.
+The dress is made from an iridescent silk taffeta in a deep oxblood red.
 The iridescent quality of the fabric make it catch the light in the most incredible way that you could imagine.
 It doesn't need a single embellishment because of the fabric choice.
-I actually prefer the dress in this silk over the leather version as this feels more wearable and the impact of the fabric is beautiful.
 This is one of John's classic corseted pieces.
 Inside the dress there is a full built-in corset that has wired cups and extensive boning to hold you in place.
 The dress came to me with a thick, almost shoe lace like cord that was used to lace it up at the back and I love the contrast this gives.
 This is a detail however that is hidden from sight.
 The corset and its lace is all hidden inside the dress and then the dress zips to close over it.
 The dress is seamed vertically so there is no horizontal seam to break the eye.
-The shoulders are cut so they sit off the shoulder and you can see this both on the runway and on Rupi.
+The shoulders are cut so they sit off the shoulder.
 The inner corset holds the dress tightly in place around the bodice and the breasts are pushed up from the internal cupping.
 It skims over the hips and then the skirt narrows inwards slightly before flaring back out.
 The lower skirt is set on an angled seam and has extra fabric to create that little fabulous flare that it has.
 The seaming at the back is incredible.
 On one side he has run a slightly curving seam sett on an angle from the top of one hip to the centre seam of the back.
 Attached along this seam is an extensive long curved panel that picks up the flare and curve of the skirt.
-This panel drapes lower down to past the hem as you can see in the photos of Rupi.
-It is stunningly beautiful and shows what a genius he is.
+This panel drapes lower down to past the hem.
 This is a rare opportunity for a beautiful piece of his early work that shows his love and devotion to corsetry and that Galliano flare we know and love.
 Excellent condition with a minor note below.

 The inner corset is lined in the same silk and it is bone and cupped.
 It laces at the back as described above and seen.
 The rest of the dress is lined in a deep burgundy red silk.
 It closes with a hidden set zipper at the back.
 I see a couple of very tiny areas of darkening on the fabric but they are extremely minor.
 This is exactly how the dress was worn on the red carpet so they have no impact on the wearability of the dress at all.
 Please see the photos after the label shot.